 - The completed thesis, including the signed approval sheet, must be delivered to the library prior to graduation and before a grade is given for the course.

 - Additional information regarding thesis requirements is given in the Appendix of the printed Handbook for the Graduate Programs in Psychology.
 This Guide is available from the Graduate Coordinator and is a must for any thesis student.

 - Additional information regarding University requirements for the thesis is given in the "Guide to the Preparation of the Master's Thesis."
 This guide is available from the Graduate Coordinator of The Graduate School and is a "must" for all thesis students.

 - The thesis committee consists of at least three members, two of whom must be from the Department of Psychology.

-Thesis committees must be approved by the Dean of Graduate Studies prior to beginning the thesis.
-Approval of thesis committee forms can be obtained from the thesis advisor, the Graduate Coordinator, or the Office of Graduate Studies.
+- Thesis committees must be approved by the Dean of The Graduate School prior to beginning the thesis.
+Approval of thesis committee forms can be obtained from the thesis advisor, the Graduate Coordinator, or the The Graduate School.

 - The grade for the thesis should be determined by the committee, and recorded by the advisor.

 - Any exceptions to the above points must be approved by the Graduate Committee.